CMS Changes Name of the EHR Incentive Programs and Advancing Care Information to "Promoting Interoperability"

 MMCS personnel all have clinical backgrounds in either administration, billing, nursing or management prior to the offering of the consulting services enabling us to bring a high level of understanding of the client’s business to the client.
 Each employee has personal experience in the EHR adoption process.
 We provide services onsite with a personal touch which is a significant key to our success

-MMCS provides not only Meaningful Use services but we also provided AAPC (American Academy of Professional Coders) coding instruction and Patient Centered Medical Home (PCMH) clinical certification services.
+MMCS provides not only Meaningful Use services but we also provided AAPC (American Academy of Professional Coders) coding instruction, Patient Centered Medical Home (PCMH) clinical certification services and NCQA Diabetes Recognition Program Assistance.
 MMCS provides medical groups with Risk Analysis reporting to ensure their compliance with HIPAA regulations for group practices.

 View the integrated collection of our services for your business